zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-loadingdata.md

 ### Controlling the AJAX call with `supplyData`

-In the simple case, the QueryCache is given a simple `sourceUri` attribute which it uses to form a request.
+In the simple case, the `QueryCache` is sent a simple `sourceUri` attribute which it uses to form a request.
 This request is sent via a `GET`, with a default set of headers.
 In some cases, developers may wish to manually make the request.
-This can be useful for a few scenarios:
+This can be useful for some scenarios, including the following.

-- The request needs to be a `POST` instead of `GET`
+* The request needs to be a `POST` instead of `GET`
-- You need to send custom HTTP headers with the request
+* Custom HTTP headers should be sent with the request
-- The data needs to be processed on the client before placing it inside of the cache
+* The data needs to be processed on the client before placing it inside of the cache

-To override the code that makes the request, use the `supplyData` method:
+The sample located at `<dir>\Client\V1\Data\SupplyData\SupplyData.ts`  overrides the code that makes the request by using the `supplyData` method.
+This code is also included in the following example.

-`<dir>\Client\V1\Data\SupplyData\SupplyData.ts`

 ```ts
 public websitesQuery = new MsPortalFx.Data.QueryCache<SamplesExtension.DataModels.WebsiteModel, any>({